 Victorian Jewellery

-Queen Victoria and Prince Albert - Victorian JewelleryThe Victorian period began on the 20th of June 1837, when Princess Victoria became Queen at the age of 18.
+Queen Victoria and Prince Albert - Victorian JewelleryThe Victorian Jewellery period began on the 20th of June 1837, when Princess Victoria became Queen at the age of 18.
 She reigned as Queen of Great Britain for 64 years and seven months, until her death on the 22nd of January 1901.
 The latter part of the Victorian era coincides with the Belle Epoque era ( meaning beautiful era ) of mainland Europe and the Gilded Age of the United States.
 This was a period of prolonged peace and prosperity, with the standard of living increasing greatly.
 This lead to an increase in demand for luxury goods, such as jewellery which were now being mass-produced as part of the industrial revolution.
 This demand was further fueled by Queen Victoria`s love of jewellery.
 She not only wore it but designed it and gave it as gifts throughout the British Empire.
 Although the Victorian Jewellery period spanned 64 years, it is divided into three sections, early, mid and late Victorian.

 Victorian Jewellery Trends